m4nu56/newman-parallel-run/README.md

 # Running multiple Postman Collection in parallel

 A known limitation of the Postman Collection Runner is that it can only execute collection in a consecutive way.

-This is just a simple implementation of the solution explained in this [StackOverflow conversation](https://stackoverflow.com/a/41181892/2042761).
+This project is a simple implementation of the solution explained in this [StackOverflow conversation](https://stackoverflow.com/a/41181892/2042761).

+## Recent changes

+Added a new postman collection that call for a public api: [https://openlibrary.org/dev/docs/api/lists](https://openlibrary.org/dev/docs/api/lists) so the project can be run right away after checkout.

 ## Create your Postman Collection and corresponding tests